H G HireGauge Speak with our team

 The test directly samples the actual work.
 A typing test for a typist.
 A coding exercise for a developer.
 Court-friendly when the test is clearly drawn from observed job tasks.
 Doesn't require statistical performance data.

 The test scores statistically correlate with measured job performance.
 The gold standard — but requires real outcome data.
-Two flavors: predictive (test candidates, hire them, measure performance later) and concurrent (test current employees, correlate their test scores with current performance).
+Two flavors: predictive (test candidates, hire them, measure later) and concurrent (test current employees, correlate scores with current performance).

-The test measures a psychological trait (like reasoning ability, conscientiousness) that's been independently shown to predict performance in similar jobs.
+The test measures a psychological trait (reasoning, conscientiousness) that's been independently shown to predict performance in similar jobs.
 Rarely used alone in defensible hiring.
 Usually paired with criterion evidence.

 A job analysis is a structured documentation of what a job actually requires — the tasks performed, the knowledge needed, the skills used, the conditions of work, the judgment calls made.
 Not a job description.
 A job description is what you write to attract candidates.
 A job analysis is what you write to prove what the job actually demands.

-The Uniform Guidelines require that any validated test — content, criterion, or construct — be tied to a job analysis.
+The Uniform Guidelines require that any validated test be tied to a job analysis.
 If you skip this step, your validation argument has nothing underneath it.
 A court will not accept "we believe this test measures the right things."
 They want documentation that the test was built from documented job requirements.

 The mistake most HR teams make: assuming vendor validation transfers

-When you buy a standardized pre-hire battery from a major vendor (SHL, Criteria, HireVue, Wonderlic, etc.), the vendor will hand you a validation report.
-The report will reference studies — often thousands of them — showing the test's predictive validity across many jobs and industries.
-That report makes the test sound bulletproof.
+When you buy a standardized pre-hire battery from a major vendor (SHL, Criteria, HireVue, Wonderlic), the vendor will hand you a validation report referencing studies showing the test's predictive validity across many jobs and industries.

 Here's the catch: the vendor's validation evidence is for the test in general — not for your use of it.
-The legal question in any challenge is whether the test, as you applied it to your specific jobs, was job-related.
-The vendor's general validation might support that argument.
-It might not.
-The Uniform Guidelines actually address this directly — they require the user to establish that the validation evidence applies to their use of the test, not just to the test in the abstract.
+The Uniform Guidelines require the user to establish that the validation evidence applies to their use of the test, not just to the test in the abstract.

 A vendor's validation study is evidence.
 It is not a substitute for showing the test fits your jobs.

-A practical checklist: is your hiring test actually defensible?
+A practical checklist: is your hiring test defensible?

 The 7 questions